Design Principles Guide by Andi Gugu

 The three levels of hierarchy

-The single most important element: a headline, hero image, or critical action button.
-Make it unmistakably dominant.
-This is what stops the eye and makes someone decide to keep reading or engaging.
-You should only ever have one primary element per layout.
+The single most important element in a layout: a headline, hero image, or critical action button.
+Make it unmistakably dominant through size, contrast, color, or isolation.
+This is what stops the eye and makes someone decide to keep engaging.
+Rule: only ever one primary element per layout.
+Multiple primaries cancel each other out and create visual chaos.
+If you're tempted to make two things equally prominent, your content strategy needs clarification, not your design skills.

-Supporting information that elaborates on the primary message: subheadings, supporting images, secondary body copy.
-Several secondary elements can coexist, but they must always be visually subordinate to the primary.
-Use size, weight, and color differences of about 50–70% of the primary element.
+Supporting information that elaborates on the primary message: subheadings, supporting images, body copy, feature lists.
+Several secondary elements can coexist, but all must remain visually subordinate to the primary, typically at 50–70% of the primary's visual weight.
+Use size, weight, and color differences to create clear separation.
+The viewer should be able to read only the secondary layer and still understand the supporting argument of your content without the primary.

-Fine-grain information for those who want it: captions, metadata, footnotes, secondary navigation.
-This layer should be visually quiet, easy to ignore at a glance but accessible to those seeking depth.
+Fine-grain information for those who want depth: captions, metadata, footnotes, secondary navigation, legal text.
+This layer should whisper, easy to ignore at a glance but accessible to those who seek specifics.
+Typically set at 70–80% of body text size, in a lighter weight or lower-contrast color.
 Never let tertiary elements compete with primary or secondary information.
+If tertiary content is fighting for attention, it's not tertiary, it's misclassified content.

-Squint at your design until it's blurry.
-Whatever stands out most is your de facto primary element.
-If it's not what you intended to be primary, your hierarchy is broken.
-This test works because blurring removes detail and reveals only the largest contrast and size differences, the raw structure of your hierarchy.
+Squint at your design until it blurs.
+Whatever stands out most is your actual primary element, regardless of what you intended.
+If it's not what should be primary, your hierarchy is broken.
+This test works because blurring removes all detail and reveals only the raw structure of size and contrast, the skeleton of your hierarchy.
+If the skeleton doesn't communicate the right priority order, no amount of surface polish will fix it.

 Chapter 8 - Design Principles